MarshallStatistics/MarshallStatistics.github.io/_pages/About.md

 ## Background

-I have an integrated masters degree in Mathematics from the University of York, A Postgraduate Certificate of Education from the University of Hull, and a further MSc in Mathematics from Queen Mary, University of London.
+I have an integrated masters degree in Mathematics from the University of York, a Postgraduate Certificate of Education from the University of Hull, and a further MSc in Mathematics from Queen Mary, University of London.

 ## Skills